-The Director, Regulatory Affairs CMC provides regulatory leadership in support of commercial and development programs at Seagen.
-This includes the development and implementation of regulatory strategy, ensuring timely preparation, review and submission of documents to regulatory authorities, and maintaining compliance with applicable regulatory requirements.
-This person represents the regulatory function on multi-disciplinary teams and must integrate company goals into the objectives and activities of the regulatory affairs CMC group within the regulatory department.
-The successful candidate will serve as a resource to team members for the regulatory requirements, processes, and logistics to conduct global drug development activities for compounds from the preclinical stage through the initial marketing application, and ultimately life cycle management.
+The Director of Regulatory Affairs provides regulatory leadership in support of early-stage development programs.
+This includes the development and implementation of regulatory strategy, ensuring timely preparation, review, and submission of documents to regulatory authorities, and maintaining compliance with applicable regulatory requirements.
+This position represents the regulatory function on multidisciplinary teams and serves as a resource to team members for the regulatory requirements, processes, and logistics to conduct global drug development activities.

-- Represent the regulatory function on cross-functional development teams
+- Serve as Global Regulatory Lead (GRL) representing the regulatory function on cross-functional development teams

 - Provide regulatory guidance and strategy including identifying and assessing regulatory risks

-- Plan, prepare, and review submissions to regulatory authorities including FDA, EMA and other national authorities to support the conduct of clinical trials and approval of marketing applications (IND, CTA, BLA/NDA, and MAA)
+- Plan, prepare, and review submissions to regulatory authorities including FDA, EMA, and other national authorities to support the conduct of clinical trials

 - Lead regulatory activities for assigned projects in line with US, European, ICH, and other applicable requirements to ensure compliance